 Landrum is a very small city located in the state of South Carolina.
 With a population of 2,677 people and two constituent neighborhoods, Landrum is the 129th largest community in South Carolina.

 Unlike some cities, Landrum isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Landrum are a mix of both white- and blue-collar jobs.
 Overall, Landrum is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Landrum who work in food service (13.25%), management occupations (9.94%), and office and administrative support (9.85%).
+There are especially a lot of people living in Landrum who work in food service (16.39%), office and administrative support (11.57%), and sales jobs (10.29%).

 Landrum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Landrum in 2010 was $20,636, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,544 for a family of four.
+The per capita income in Landrum in 2018 was $25,608, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $102,432 for a family of four.
 However, Landrum contains both very wealthy and poor people as well.

 Landrum is a very ethnically-diverse city.
 The people who call Landrum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Landrum residents report their race to be White, followed by Black or African-American.
-Landrum also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.66% of the city’s residents.
-Important ancestries of people in Landrum include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Landrum include English, Irish, German, Scots-Irish, and British.

 The most common language spoken in Landrum is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Italian.